By Philip D. Caldwell

 As we remember the great life of President George H.W.
 Bush, perhaps lessons can be learned from the way he handled decision-making and managed his National Security Council (NSC) during one of the most precarious and defining episodes of his presidency.

 On August 2, 1990, Saddam Hussein ordered an invasion of Kuwait.
-The United States and President George H.W.
-Bush faced a dilemma, while the physical invasion of Kuwait presented no direct national security threat to the United States, its significant economic and regional security implications did.
-President Bush effectively organized his NSC, allocating responsibility and power to his advisors allowing them to effectively execute their roles.
-This in turn allowed for the creation of effective policy options addressing unique aspects of the crisis such as military engagement, economic sanctions, and diplomacy.
+The United States (US) and President George H.W.
+Bush faced a dilemma, while the physical invasion of Kuwait presented no direct national security threat to the US,

 President Bush’s management of the NSC is an example of the crucial role interpersonal relationships play in the NSC’s functionality.
 David Rothkopf noted, “Baker and Scowcroft knew each other; they laid out the ground rules for their relative roles very early on.”

 The dynamics of crises require coordinated responses to rapidly evolving situations across a broad spectrum of areas.
 While individual policy options were designed based on certain areas of expertise, together they created a comprehensive response to the crisis.
 Members of the NSC, although ultimately resorting to the military option, explored and exhausted all policy options prior to employing the use of force.

 As the country continues to remember President George H.W.
 Bush, we can reflect on why he managed the crisis so effectively and apply this lesson to our own times.
 When members of the NSC are empowered by their president with a clear mandate and the autonomy to execute their roles, it is possible to achieve successful and desired results.